Next: , Previous: , Up: Unit Expressions [Contents][Index]

 Instead of having to reenter or edit a lengthy expression when you perform another calculation, you need only enter values that change; in this respect, runtime variables are similar to a spreadsheet.

 The more times a variable appears in an expression that depends on it, the greater the benefit of having a calculation using that expression reflect changes to that variable.
-For example, the length of a sidereal day at a given latitude and declination of the Sun is given by
+For example, the length of daylight—the time the Sun is above the horizon—at a given latitude and declination of the Sun is given by

 \[ L = 2 \cos^{-1} \left ( { \sin h - \sin \phi \sin \delta } \over { \cos \phi \cos \delta } \right ) \]

-where \(L\) is the day length, \(h\) is the Sun’s altitude, \(\phi\) is the location’s latitude, and \(\delta\) is the Sun’s declination.
-The length of a solar day is obtained from a sidereal day by multiplying by
+where \(L\) is the day length, \(h\) is the Sun’s altitude (elevation angle), \(\phi\) is the location’s latitude, and \(\delta\) is the Sun’s declination (angle with the equatorial plane).
+The result above is in sidereal time; the length in solar time is obtained by multiplying by

 siderealday / day

 By convention, the Sun’s altitude at rise or set is \(-50^\prime\) to allow for atmospheric refraction and the semidiameter of its disk.
-At the summer solstice, the Sun’s declination is approximately \(23.44^\circ\); to find the length of the longest day of the year for a latitude of \(55^\circ\), you could do
+At the summer solstice in the northern hemisphere, the Sun’s declination is approximately \(23.44^\circ\); to find the length of the longest day of the year for a latitude of \(55^\circ\), you could do

 You have: _alt = -50 arcmin